-This research theme serves to support the related theme on Cross-Disciplinary Prehistory.
-It does so by focusing on the single most basic key to the linguistic record of population (pre)history, namely language relatedness, and developing new quantitative approaches to address both of its main facets:
+This research theme served to support the related theme on Cross-Disciplinary Prehistory.
+It did so by focusing on the single most basic key to the linguistic record of population (pre)history, namely language relatedness, and developing new quantitative approaches to address both of its main facets:

 - To help evaluate whether given language lineages do or do not stem from a common origin…

 - And if they do, to measure as finely as possible just how closely they are related, or in other words, how far they have diverged from their common ancestor.

 Once we can produce meaningful measures of language difference and divergence, they can then feed into the growing trend for taking the latest techniques for phylogenetic, probabilistic and statistical analysis, drawn originally from the biological sciences, and applying them now to data on language divergence, to help analyse and represent how languages relate to each other.
 These are extremely powerful tools with undoubted potential for clarifying language (pre)histories, even if applying them to language ‘evolution’ is by no means problem‑free.

 Often most appropriate are analyses of the type not restricted to modelling language relationships only in terms of a ‘family tree’ with binary branches, but which can instead also visualise networks.
 These are often a more realistic representation of how language varieties actually relate to each other, and indeed of the underlying processes in the real-world that shaped those relationships in the first place (see Heggarty et al. 2010).
 These language data, and new quantitative tools for analysing them, can open up valuable new perspectives on the linguistic signals that survive from past relationships between human populations, which can then be compared and combined with those of other disciplines.